 \section{Theta groups and quasi-coherent sheaves}

 Let $X$ be an abelian variety defined over an algebraically closed field $k$.
-In this section we construct theta groups associated to quasi-coherent sheaves on $X$.
-We determine, in this generality, some of their basic properties.
+In this section we construct theta groups, associated to quasi-coherent sheaves on $X$, and determine some of their basic properties.